AlaskaAirlines/auro-banner/demo/demo.md

 ## Ratio

 The following example illustrates how to use the `ratio` property to control the width of the left and right side of the banner.
-The structure is `{leftRatio}:{rightRatio}` where the left and right ratios are the comparison of sizes between the two parts of the banner.
-In this example we set it to `2:3` so the left hand side takes up 40% of the page and the right takes up 60%.
-You could also set the ratio to `40:60` to get the same results.
+The syntax is `{leftRatio}:{rightRatio}` where the left and right ratios are the comparison of sizes between the two parts of the banner.
+In this example the property is set to `2:3`, so the left hand side takes up `40%` of the page and the right takes up `60%`.
+You could also set the ratio to `40:60` for the same results.

-Do not use `0` values within the ratio. e.g. `0:1` or `1:0`.
+Do not use `0` values within the ratio.
+E.g. `0:1` or `1:0`.
 Examples below show how to use banner with either no main content or no graphic.

 <div class="exampleWrapper">
   <auro-banner